 16 Years Ago: Sara Evans Scores First No. 1 Hit

-Evans returned to the top of the charts one year later, with the title track of her next album, ‘Born to Fly.’
-Her other chart-topping hits include ‘Suds in the Bucket,’ ‘A Real Fine Place to Start’ and ‘A Little Bit Stronger.’
+Evans returned to the top of the charts one year later, with the title track of her next album, Born to Fly.
+Her other chart-topping hits include “Suds in the Bucket,” “A Real Fine Place to Start” and “A Little Bit Stronger.”

-The 43-year-old took a six-year hiatus between her 2005 ‘Real Fine Place’ album and 2011′s No. 1 ‘Stronger’ record, but thankfully fans won’t have to wait as long for her next project.
-Her new album, ‘Slow Me Down,’ will be released on Tuesday (Mar.
-11), and is The Boot’s Album of the Month for March 2014, thanks to an outpouring of votes from readers.
+The 44-year-old took a six-year hiatus between her 2005 Real Fine Place album and 2011′s No. 1 Stronger record, but thankfully, fans didn’t have to wait as long for her next project: Slow Me Down was released in March of 2014.

-“My goal every time I go in the studio to make a new record is to challenge myself a little bit more, to try to have the newest and freshest sound, but still the Sara Evans sound,” she notes.
+“My goal every time I go in the studio to make a new record is to challenge myself a little bit more, to try to have the newest and freshest sound, but still the Sara Evans sound,” Evans notes.

 Country’s Greatest Love Stories: Sara Evans + Jay Barker